apache/cloudstack-docs-admin/source/accounts.rst

 Using a SAML 2.0 Identity Provider for User Authentication
 ----------------------------------------------------------

+NOTE: The SAML2 auth plugin introduced in Apache CloudStack 4.5, should be considered experimental and has not been tested in production, therefore may change in future breaking implementation and semantics compatibility.

 You can use a SAML 2.0 Identity Provider with CloudStack for user authentication.
 This will require enabling the SAML 2.0 service provider plugin in CloudStack.
 On successful authentication, CloudStack will use the persistent